Commonwealth Graduate Intern 2021

-Commonwealth Graduate Internship programme provides opportunities for recent graduates to participate in all aspects of the Commonwealth, gain experience, and strengthen their knowledge and skills.
+The Commonwealth Graduate Internship program provides opportunities for recent graduates to participate in all aspects of the Commonwealth, gain experience, and strengthen their knowledge and skills.

-Interns are based in specific programme teams and are encouraged to engage in a range of activities throughout the organisation.
-The Commonwealth Graduate Intern responsibilities are tailored to the programme area and the Intern’s own capacities.
+Interns are based in specific program teams and are encouraged to engage in a range of activities throughout the organization.
+The Commonwealth Graduate Intern’s responsibilities are tailored to the program area and the Intern’s own capacities.
 This typically includes research, project work, preparation of briefing papers, and provision of logistical and administrative support.

 - Support the active and constructive participation of Commonwealth citizens in all aspects of their governance

 - Nurture the growth of vibrant and free civil societies in all Commonwealth countries